Have you purchased items without paying sales tax?

 By mail, using our Consumer Use Tax Return (Fill-in form, print and mail with check)

-The tax rate is generally based on your home address.
+The tax rate and location code is generally based on your home address.
 Use our Tax Rate Lookup Tool (online) or Tax Rate Lookup App (mobile) to find the tax rate and location code for your address.
 You will need the location code for your tax return.